 S+B: What else do business leaders need to understand about the increasingly mobile-driven global economy?

-SCHROEDER: Ben Horowitz, who was the cofounder of Andreessen Horowitz, a great venture capital firm, often talks about courage, and he doesn’t just mean bravery.
+SCHROEDER: Ben Horowitz, the cofounder of Andreessen Horowitz, the venture capital firm, often talks about courage, and he doesn’t just mean bravery.
 He means an assuredness—not an arrogance, but an assuredness; being willing to walk through walls to make an idea happen.
-You can usually tell whether an entrepreneur has it within 15 minutes of meeting them.
+You can usually tell whether an entrepreneur has it within 15 minutes of meeting him or her.

 That’s important because most “overnight” successes don’t happen overnight.
 They might take eight years.
 As I once heard the great entrepreneur David Bradley say: Life isn’t an arrow; it’s a sine wave.
 So what really matters for most of us, as human beings and as businesspeople, is, what are you like in the low end of a sine?